 If you choose to receive your payments by check, and your revenue exceeds the minimum $20 threshold, you will receive quarterly revenue payments disbursed within 45 days following the end of the quarter.
 For example, payments are mailed on or before May 15 for all qualifying revenue earned from January 1 thru March 31.
 Check payments are made only in US Dollars.

 Books sold on retail sites such as Amazon, Barnes & Noble, and the iBookstore do not immediately display on your My Revenue page.
-These sales are provided to Lulu through monthly sales statements received from each retail site.
-These sales can take from six to eight weeks to post in your account, depending on when in the reporting cycle they are sold.
+These sales are provided to Lulu through periodic sales statements received from each retail site.
+Retail print book sales can take from six to eight weeks to post in your account, depending on when in the reporting cycle they are sold.
 Once Lulu receives the sales report the sales will appear on your My Lulu > My Revenue page as one consolidated sale for each retail channel.

 Creator Revenues are based on payments actually received by Lulu for your content.
 This means that your revenues may be adjusted for refunds or fraudulent orders for which we do not receive payment.

 Additionally, retail sites may hold funds collected for sales made on their sites for up to 160 days.
 Since Lulu feels this is an unreasonable length of time for you to wait for your payments, we often pay creator revenue based on the monthly sales report prior to actually receiving funds from the retailer.